vikiworks-io/backupNrestore/README.md

 ## Backup website Steps

-  1. cd src (or) cd backupNRestore
+  1. cd backupNRestore
   2. feed your website configuration in config.sh
-  3. ./backup.sh
+  3. ./backup
     [ The backed up website will be compressed and stored as .tar.gz ] [ Ex: test.tar.gz ]